lucasefe/gn/Readme.md

 * Inside the readme template, put your typical Readme content.
 * To include dynamic data, just use {{variable}}, where variable is a public method on Plan::Readme.
 So writing {{name}} will produce CHANGEME.
+* For more information on the templates syntax, check [`mote`](http://soveran.github.com/mote), the minimalist template engine.

 * Run the generator like this: